Hi neighbor, nice to meet you!

 • Enjoying Loveland’s wonderful businesses, including shops and restaurants

 • I want to see a Loveland where we take care of each other.
-One where our city council representatives always vote for what’s best for all of us.
+One where our city council representatives always vote for what’s best for all of us, and a city that working-class folks can afford to live in.

 image of a brown cabby cat with green eyes